SJTU-IPADS/wukong/INSTALL.md

 $ ./sync.sh
 ```

-> Note: everytime you rebuild Wukong or modify configs in `$WUKONG_ROOT/scripts/config`, you should run sync.sh
+> Note: whenever you rebuild Wukong or modify settings in `$WUKONG_ROOT/scripts/config`, you should run `sync.sh` again.

 ### Step 5: Launch Wukong servers with a builtin local console